vtrlx/lgi/docs/gtk.md

 # Gtk Support

-LGI's Gtk support is based on gobject-introspection.
+LuaGObject's Gtk support is based on GObject-Introspection.
 In practice, this means that Gtk3, Gtk4, and libadwaita ("Adw") should work out of the box.

-Gtk4 and Adw are provided without any additional features specific to LGI.
+Gtk4 and Adw support are provided without any additional features specific to LuaGObject.
 Both libraries fully support introspection, and should function as expected according to their API documentation.

-For Gtk3, LGI provides some extensions in order to support non-introspectable features and to provide easier and more Lua-like access to some important Gtk3 features.
-The rest of this document describes enhancements LGI provides when using Gtk3.
+For Gtk3, LuaGObject provides some extensions in order to support unintrospectable features and to provide easier and more Lua-like access to certain Gtk3 objects.
+The rest of this document describes enhancements LuaGObject provides when using Gtk3.

+To explicitly use Gtk3 in LuaGObject, pass the version parameter to `LuaGObject.require` like so:

+    local LuaGObject = require 'LuaGObject'
+    local Gtk = LuaGObject.require('Gtk', '3.0')

+Please note that different versions of the same library cannot be loaded at the same time.
+This means if you've already loaded a library dependent on a different version of Gtk (such as Adw or GtkSourceView-5), you won't be able to load Gtk3.

+Generally speaking, it's recommended to avoid Gtk3 for new applications unless writing them for a platform that has not yet moved on to Gtk4 or newer.
+If this is the case for you, read on.

 ## Basic Widget and Container support

-### Style properties access
+### Accessing Style Properties

-To read style property values of the widget, a `style` attribute is implemented.
-Following example reads `resize-grip-height` style property from Gtk.Window instance:
+To read style property values of a widget, a `style` attribute is implemented by LuaGObject.
+The following example reads the `resize-grip-height` style property from a Gtk.Window instance:

     local window = Gtk.Window()
     print(window.style.resize_grip_height)

-### Gtk.Widget width and height properties
+### Gtk.Widget Width and Height Properties

-lgi adds new `width` and `height` properties to Gtk.Widget.
-Reading them yields allocated size (`Gtk.Widget.get_allocated_size()`), writing them sets new size request (`Gtk.Widget.set_size_request()`).
-These usages typically means what an application needs - actual allocated size to draw on when reading, and request for specific size when writing them.
+LuaGObject adds new `width` and `height` properties to Gtk.Widget.
+Reading them yields allocated size (`Gtk.Widget.get_allocated_size()`), writing them sets a new size request (`Gtk.Widget.set_size_request()`).
+These usages typically mean what application logic needs: get the actual allocated size to draw on when reading, and request a specific size when writing.

-### Child properties
+### Child Properties

 Child properties are properties of the relation between a container and child.
-A Lua-friendly access to these properties is implemented by `property` attribute of `Gtk.Container`.
-Following example illustrates writing and reading of `width` property of `Gtk.Grid` and child `Gtk.Button`:
+A Lua-friendly access to these properties is implemented through the `property` attribute of `Gtk.Container`.
+The following example illustrates writing and reading of `width` property of `Gtk.Grid` and child `Gtk.Button`:

     local grid, button = Gtk.Grid(), Gtk.Button()
     grid:add(button)
     grid.property[button].width = 2
     print(grid.property[button].width)   -- prints 2

-### Adding children to container
+### Adding Children to a Container

-Basic method for adding child widget into container is `Gtk.Container.add()` method.
-This method is overloaded by Lgi so that it accepts either widget, or table containing widget at index 1 and the rest `name=value` pairs define child properties.
-Therefore this method is full replacement of unintrospectable `gtk_container_add_with_properties()` function.
-Example from previous chapter simplified using this technique follows:
+The intended way to add children to a container is through the `Gtk.Container.add()` method.
+This method is overloaded by LuaGObject so that it accepts either a widget, or a table containing a widget at index 1 with the rest of the `name=value` pairs defining the child's properties.
+Therefore, this method is a full replacement of the unintrospectable `gtk_container_add_with_properties()` function.
+Let's simplify the previous section's example with this syntax:

     local grid, button = Gtk.Grid(), Gtk.Button()
     grid:add { button, width = 2 }
     print(grid.property[button].width)    -- prints 2

-Another important feature of containers is that they have extended constructor, and array part of constructor argument table can contain widgets to be added.
-Therefore, previous example can be written like
+Another important feature of containers is that they have an extended constructor, the constructor table argument's array part can contain widgets to be added as children.
+The previous example can be simplified further as:
-this:

     local button = Gtk.Button()
     local grid = Gtk.Grid {